ShVerni/Disk-Temp-Fan-Control/README.md

 ### Fabrica-IO

 1. Follow the [Fabirca-IO guide](https://github.com/FabricaIO/FabricaIO-App/wiki/App-Usage#using-the-fabrica-io-app) for installing and setting up the Fabrica-IO app.
 2. Copy the [fabricaio.json](fabricaio.json) file to the project directory and then load the project in the app.
+For the ESP32-C3 rename the file [fabricaio-C3.json](fabricaio-C3.json) to `fabricaio.json` and use that file instead.
 3. Compile and flash the program using the Fabrica-IO app.
 4. See [this guide](https://github.com/FabricaIO/FabricaIO-esp32hub/wiki/WiFi-and-Web-Interface#connecting-to-wifi) for connecting to, and setting up, the default web interface on the ESP32.
 5. From the `Storage Manager` section on the web interface restore the [Backup.json](Backup.json) file to add the default configuration.
 Adjust the configuration through the web interface as needed.